earlgreyhot1701D/orcutt-schools-chatbot/README.md

 This README.md includes all the essential information for someone to understand, install, and contribute to your Orcutt Schools chatbot project.

+---

+✍️ CCC AI Camp Learner Note (July 2025)

+This project helped me understand how RAG and a structured frontend can support knowledge-based chatbots.
+I’m exploring how a similar structure could be adapted for internal court staff onboarding and public procedural guidance tools.